convergenceIM/alpha-scientist/content/pages/consulting.md

 Title: Consulting

-If you are looking for help with your investment-related project, please reach out to me at <thealphascientist@gmail.com>.
+If you'd like to accelerate progress with your investment-related project, I'd like to help.

 Project scopes might include: